Beardstown’s gift to jazz

-As a boy he taught himself how to that at 17 he was touring with a vaudeville show.
+As a boy he taught himself how to play piano and xylophone well enough that at 17 he was touring with a vaudeville show.
 After joining Paul Whiteman's Orchestra in 1932, he met singer Mildred Bailey, whom he later married and with whom he had a few modest pop hits.
 By 1935, he'd formed his own sextet that farmed the fertile ground of the New York City club scene.
 In 1943, Norvo switched from xylophone to vibraphone, the amplified version of that clattery toy In 1945, he joined Benny Goodman's big band and, a year later, played with Woody Herman's orchestra, and backed Billie Holiday.
 In the 1950s he devoted himself to combo work in clubs, with occasional rent-paying jaunts to Vegas, and continued to play until a stroke forced his retirement in the mid-1980s.

 His was in most ways the hokiest kind of American success story.
 Boy grows up in the sticks, ventures to the big city, finds fame and fortune.
 As per the script, he reinvented himself along the way.
 He was born Kenneth Norville, and under that name was playing with the Paul Ash Orchestra when Ash mispronounced "Norville" to a reporter and the new name stuck.